Ponzi & Pyramid Scheme Lawyer

 Take a look at some of the claims you might hear when you’re being sold a “lemon”:

-High returns.
-Higher returns are better returns—and it's easy to be dazzled by claims of 600% annually.
-Don't be fooled.
-High returns come with high risks, and it's very unusual for the private investor to see returns greater than 25%.
+- High returns.
+Higher returns are attractive—and it’s easy to be dazzled by claims of 600% annually.
+Don’t be fooled.
+High returns come with high risks, and if it sounds too good to be true, then it probably is.

 Know When to Make the Call